ericglau/ci.gradle/docs/installFeature.md

 The `libertyFeature` dependency configuration can install features in Liberty runtime versions 18.0.0.2 and above.
 Use the `io.openliberty.features` group for Open Liberty features, or the `com.ibm.websphere.appserver.features` group for WebSphere Liberty features.

 You need to include `group`, `name`, and `version` values that describes the artifacts to use.
-An `ext` value for the ESA file type can be used but is not required.
+An `ext` value for the ESA file type is not required.

 ### dependsOn
 `installFeature` depends on `installLiberty`.
 If no specific features are requested, `installFeature` depends on `libertyCreate` to evaluate the set of features in the server configuration file.